vickramravichandran/angular-datepicker-light/README.md

 * hideTodayDate:
     Default: false
-    Description: "Hides bottom panel from calender display.
-Which is used to display today date."
+    Description: "If true, hides bottom panel(containing today's date) from calender display."

 * prevYers:
     Default: 5
     Description: "Sets number of previous years(from current year) to display in year drop-down.
-NOTE if minDate is defined, this will be ignored in min date's favor."
+NOTE if minDate is defined, this will be ignored in minDate's favor."

 * nextYears:
     Default: 5
     Description: "Sets number of next years(from current year) to display in year drop-down.
-NOTE if maxDate is defined, this will be ignored in min date's favor"
+NOTE if maxDate is defined, this will be ignored in maxDate's favor"

 #### Requirements